 - Employee salary deferral contribution

-Once the incorporated business owner’s compensation is determined (or estimated in the case of advance planning), the maximum Solo 401k contribution may be determined as follows, based on 2018 limitation.
+Once the incorporated business owner’s compensation is determined (or estimated in the case of advance planning), the maximum Solo 401k contribution may be determined as follows, based on 2019 and 2020 limitation.

 With respect to your self-employment income earned from your S-corporation, you can contribute:

-- Employee contribution equal to the lesser of (i) $18,000 for 2017 or $18,500 for 2018 (or an additional $6,000 if you are 50 or older) OR (ii) the amount equal to Box 1 of your w-2 from the S-corporation plus any pre-tax employee contributions not in Box 1.
+- Employee contribution equal $19,000 for 2019 (plus an additional $6,000 if you are 50 or older).
+For 2020, the employee contribution limit increased by $500 to $19,500 (plus an additional $6,500 if you are 50 or older).
+Note that you must have the applicable W-2 wages from your self-employed corporation to justify the solo 401k contribution amount.
+The contribution is based on the amount listed in Box 1 of your w-2 from the S-corporation plus any pre-tax employee contributions not in Box 1.
 Note: The employee contribution limit must be reduced by any contributions made to another 401k plan (e.g. a “day job” plan).
+Also, you cannot contribute more than you report on the W-2.
+For example, if you only report $10,000 on your W-2, you cannot contribute the $19,000 allowed limit for 2019.

 Step 1: Determine maximum profit sharing contribution